The foreclosure process in Georgia can be scary without knowing the facts. Read this before you fight the foreclosure process in Georgia!

 - Do a monthly budget.
 As soon as you see money getting tight, stop and rethink your position.
 Get rid of the unnecessary things that cost.

 - Look into a HARP program before you get behind.
 They can help lower payments.
+It’s hard to find foreclosure help (except us, of course) after the process has started.

 - Shop around on your insurance.
 Many people are paying too much for homeowners insurance and it costs them almost $20-$75 a month in escrow payments that could make the difference.

 - As soon as you get a “notice of default” from the bank, call us, We can help.
-We may not stop the foreclosure process once it gets too far, but we can help get you back into homeownership sooner.
+We may not stop the foreclosure process once it gets too far, but we can help get you back into homeownership sooner

 If you need to sell a property near Macon, Warner Robins, we can help you.